gabrieledamone/DE4-OPT/README.md

 ## Dependencies

-This subsystem runs using Matlab R2019b.
+This subsystem runs using Matlab R2019b and Microsoft Excel.

 The packages used by this subsystem are listed in the section below.